alan-turing-institute/empiarreader/joss/paper.md

 test_entry = 10943
 ```

 Every EMPIAR entry has an associated xml file which contains the default order of the directory.
-If that's the data the user would like to access, they can just load the entry onto an EmpiarCatalog.
+This information can be accessed by loading the entry into an EmpiarCatalog.
 ```python
 test_catalog = EmpiarCatalog(test_entry)
 ```